ravachol/kew/README.md

  * Display album covers as ASCII art or as a normal image.
  * Control the player with previous, next and pause.
  * Has gapless playback (between files of the same format and type) and supports 24-bit audio.
- * Completely offline and private (for now - might add cover downloading later).
+ * Private and offline, no data is collected by kew.

 ## Caveats
  * Does not yet work well with very long audio files that are not mp3, wav, flac, ogg or opus.